D4wnstar/aetherwisp/Statistics/Modeling/Likelihood/Maximum likelihood estimation.md

 > $$\frac{1}{\hat{\tau}^{*}}\sum_{i=1}^{N} t_{i}=N\quad\Rightarrow \quad \hat{\tau}^{*}=\frac{1}{N}\sum_{i=1}^{N} t_{i}$$
 > Thus, the best estimator of $\tau$ according to maximum likelihood is the [[Arithmetic mean|sample mean]], which we know to be an unbiased estimator with $\mathrm{E}[\hat{\tau}]=\tau^{}$.
 The second derivative can be proven to be negative, so this is indeed the maximum of $\mathcal{L}$.
 >
 > We can also prove that it is a minimum-variance estimator.
-The [[Cramer-Rao-Frechet inequality]] is saturated when
+The [[Cramer-Rao inequality]] is saturated when
 > $$\frac{ \partial \log \mathcal{L} }{ \partial \tau } =k(\hat{\tau}-\tau)$$
 > where $k$ is either constant or a function of $\tau$.
 Using our derivative of $\log \mathcal{L}$ we can extract $N/\tau$ to find:
 > $$\frac{ \partial \log \mathcal{L} }{ \partial \tau } =\frac{N}{\tau}\left( -1+ \frac{1}{\tau N}\sum_{i=1}^{N} t_{i} \right)=\frac{N}{\tau}\left( -1+ \frac{\hat{\tau}}{\tau} \right)=\frac{N}{\tau ^{2}}(\hat{\tau}-\tau)$$